cjolowicz/cookiecutter-hypermodern-python/README.rst

 Releasing
 ---------

-Releases are triggered by a version bump on the master branch.
+Releases are triggered by a version bump on the default branch.
 It is recommended to do this in a separate pull request:

 1. Switch to a branch.